 Our Precious Lives Appeal to build our third hospice, in Cornwall, Little Harbour was launched in September 2007.
 The appeal ended in September 2011 as the £5million target was reached.
 Little Harbour welcomed our first families through the doors in December 2011.

 This will, by common consent, complete a chain of children’s hospices covering Cornwall, Plymouth, Torbay, Devon, Somerset, North Somerset, Bristol, Bath & North East Somerset and South Gloucestershire.

 Eddie Farwell, CEO and co-founder of Children's Hospice South West, reflects on his own experience with hospice care and how the charity organisation first began.

 Our 30th Anniversary

-2021 is a very special year for Children’s Hospice South West, as we mark 30 years since we were founded by Eddie and Jill Farwell in 1991.
+2021 was a very special year for Children’s Hospice South West, as we marked 30 years since we were founded by Eddie and Jill Farwell in 1991.